Girih: Girih in varied materials

-Girih on various surfaces
+Applications

-Girih on windows
+On windows

-Girih has been widely applied on the architecture.
+Girih has been widely applied in architecture.
 The patterns on the Persian geometric windows meet the need of the Persian architecture, as the ornateness of windows indicated the social and economic status of the owner.
-A good example is Azad Koliji, a Dowlatabad Garden in Iran.
+A good example is Azad Koliji, a pavilion in Dowlatabad Garden in Iran.
 With the girih patterns on its window, the architects manage to demonstrate multiple layers.
 The first layer is the actual garden which people can see when they open the window.
 And the second layer is the artificial garden as the girih patterns are on the outside of the window is the carved pattern and a colorful glass is below it which creates an illusion of a beautiful garden.
 The multi-colour layer create a sense of a mass of flowers.
 The artificial layer is abstract which forms a clear contradiction with the real layer outside the window and gives the audience enough space of imagination.

-Girih on domes
+On domes

-In addition to plain platforms like the windows, girih patterns on the domes are very popular as well.
-However, due to the curve shapes of the domes, they need special techniques.
+Girih patterns are widely used on domes.
+Due to the curve shapes of the domes, they need special techniques.
 One of the most important techniques is called “Dast-Garden” method.
 This method refers to that the number of star polygons applied to the pattern are highly dependent on the change of the dome curvature.
 Decreasing the curvature of a dome surface leads to the decreasing of the number of points on a star polygon.
 Thus, the shapes of the girih pattern are heavily relying on the dome.
-The same method can be applied to other surfaces, even irregular surface.

-Girih on walls
+On walls

-Girih patterns are very likely to be all over the walls of some Islamic architectures.
-The decorating lines connect to each other and form a continuous network across the entire tiling with edges combine together.
+Girih patterns are all over the walls of some Islamic architectures.
+The decorating lines connect to each other and form a continuous network across the entire tiling with edges combine.
 In addition, girih patterns vary a lot on the surface, with different geometric shapes including decagons, hexagons, bowties and rhombuses.
 Among all these patterns, a special technique is shared: "self-similar transformation".
 The mapping is completed by using this freedom to eliminate the edge difference of these patterns and reduce the edge mismatches to the lowest degree.
 The extensive use of Girih for interior decoration corresponds to Islam belief.
 The repetitive patterns of Girih are capable of expanding in every direction, thus Girih has an indefinite nature.
 This characteristic resembles Muslim's belief that human, who is not the measure of the world, can never comprehend the "infinite meaning of the world" created by the un-definable god.
 The Girih patterns also have visual function of helping viewers to transcend the monocular vision as the viewers shifting their views according to the underlying schemes.